How to Build Muscle Without Weights (Using Bodyweight Exercises)

-Intuitively, most people figure weightlifting is the only way to bulk up and pack on lean body mass, but you don’t need barbell bench presses just to build a bigger chest or barbell squats to build muscular legs.
+Most people figure weightlifting is the only way to bulk up and pack on lean body mass, but you don’t need heavy barbell bench presses and squats just to build a bigger chest and muscular legs.
+In fact, lifting weights isn’t a necessity for building muscles.
+You can build plenty of muscle through other types of training (and proper nutrition, of course).

 How Do Muscles Grow?